 The belief of the tallest Dewa Sanzan peak as the resting place of our souls, the sheer devotion of the millions who have paid their respects to lost loved ones there while praying for their own safe journey, and the peak’s resemblance to the other realm have all given Gassan a reputation as the mountain of death.

 月山 | がっさん

 Gassan (Mt.
 Gassan, 月山, がっさん) is a 1984m (6509 ft.) peak in the Murayama and Shonai regions of Yamagata prefecture.
 Gassan is best climbed from mid-June to mid-October.
-Gassan is a level 3 in terms of physical demand, which means it is moderate to hike, has a A technical grade, which means it requires little expertise, and you want to allow at least 5 hours for a climb.
+Gassan is a level 3 in terms of physical demand, which means it is moderate to hike, has an A technical grade, which means it requires little expertise, and you want to allow at least 2.5 hours one-way for a hike.

 3 (relatively difficult)

-Ubasawa Trail (6 hours return), Eighth Station Trail (6 hours return), Yudono-san Trail (8 hours return), Hijiori Onsen Trail (2 days return)
+Ubasawa Trail (3 hours one-way), Eighth Station Trail (3 hours one-way), Yudono-san Trail (4 hours one-way), Hijiori Onsen Trail (2 days return)

 Best time to climb

 Minimum Time Required